HalaHamdi/Search-Engine/README.md

 ## Interface:
 - Done
    - 2 HTML web pages
-   - handling suggestions of wordes for a certin letters
+   - handling suggestions of words for a certain letters
    - backend for both
 - Left
    - handling client server communication to get list of links as a result and list words as a suggestions
    - logo

-##Indexer :
+## Indexer :

-##Query-Processing :
+## Query-Processing :

 - The Query processing is what the backend of our page calls when the client requests pages of a certain word.
 - In this project we only considered the client to search for a single word and not a phrase Search.